-In Chapter 1, we stated that the goal of the corporate strategist is to pursue corporate advantage—to create more value from jointly owning a portfolio of businesses than the sum of their values when they are owned independently.
+In Section 1, we stated that the goal of the corporate strategist is to pursue corporate advantage—to create more value from jointly owning a portfolio of businesses than the sum of their values when they are owned independently.
 When investors have equivalent investment opportunities, the threshold for the extent of corporate advantage that a corporate strategist must create is higher, and can only be met through synergies.
-In this chapter, we describe a systematic approach to analyzing synergies.
+In this section, we describe a systematic approach to analyzing synergies.

 Despite their centrality to corporate strategy, synergies have remained hard to describe, value and extract, and the word “synergy” itself is in great peril of becoming a mere buzzword.
 To a large extent, this is because we have lacked sophistication in being able to classify and distinguish different kinds of synergies and their organizational implications in a clear way.
-This chapter aims to rectify this.
+This section aims to rectify this.

 What are synergies?